Found a mini Jesus figure? Here’s everything you need to know

 What does finding a mini Jesus figure mean?

-Many Christians who place them in public places want you to remember that you are loved and you are not alone.
+People who place the little figures want you to remember that you are loved and you are not alone.

 If finding one is meaningful to you, you can take and keep mini Jesus as a tangible reminder of God’s love.